Toronto film fest builds buzz, but business is off

 Roland Emmerich's "Anonymous" also earned early praise for its tale that questions whether Edward de Vere, the 17th Earl of Oxford, was truly the man responsible for the remarkable collection of plays and poems by William Shakespeare.

-Among foreign films, Agnieszka Holland's "In Darkness" has impressed, and of the many high-profile documentaries here, early favourites have been Werner Herzog's "Into the Abyss" and the Cameron Crowe-directed "Pearl Jam Twenty."
+Among foreign films, Agnieszka Holland's "In Darkness" has impressed, and of the many high-profile documentaries here, early favorites have been Werner Herzog's "Into the Abyss" and the Cameron Crowe-directed "Pearl Jam Twenty."

 Madonna's film "W.E." which received mixed reviews in Venice, again was complimented for its visual style but was found lacking in story.
 Luc Besson's "The Lady" received a standing ovation and cheers at its gala premiere in Toronto on Monday, but early reviews of the movie have been mixed.